duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

 ---

-### Computer-assisted proofs
+### Computer-assisted proofs and Preprints

 Read [Computer Helps Prove Long-Sought Fluid Equation Singularity (Quanta Magazine)](https://www.quantamagazine.org/computer-helps-prove-long-sought-fluid-equation-singularity-20221116/)

 Write a short response (approximately 150 words) addressing questions such as:

-- Why might computer-assisted proofs give mathematicians pause?
+- The article discusses the idea of a computer assisted proof.
+Given what you have learned about the nature of proof in mathematics this semester, why should the idea of a computer assisted proof give you pause?
-- What does the approach in the article suggest about the nature of proof in modern mathematics?
+The first line in the article gives a preprint for the paper that is discussed in this article.
-- Do you agree with the claim that without computers we would be limited to proving only theorems with short proofs?
+– Do an internet search to figure out what a preprint is.
+Why do you think these authors would publish a preprint of their work?
+Access the preprint.
+Does it look the way you would expect a mathematical research paper to look?
+Explain why or why not.
+What audience do you think the preprint is written for?

 [Back to top](#part-a)